Friday Night Lights (TV series): Cast and characters

 As a show about the community of Dillon, Texas, Friday Night Lights has an ensemble cast.
 The show features Panthers' football coach Eric Taylor (Kyle Chandler), who strives to balance his work, family, status in a sometimes confrontational community and his personal ambitions.
 His family – wife Tami Taylor (Connie Britton), a guidance counselor turned principal at Dillon High, and teenage daughter Julie Taylor (Aimee Teegarden) – are also central to the show.
 Coach Taylor and Tami are the only two characters to appear in every episode.

 Outside of the Taylor family, the show explores the lives of the Dillon high school football players.
 In the pilot, Coach Taylor's protege and star quarterback Jason Street (Scott Porter) suffers an in-game spinal injury that ends his football career.
 He faces life as a paraplegic.
 At first, Street struggles with these disabilities and the upturn of his life.
-Gradually, he copes with his new reality.
-Lyla Garrity (Minka Kelly), his girlfriend, undergoes her own changes, making a transition from a Panthers cheerleader to a Christian youth leader.
+Gradually, he copes with his new reality and eventually finds a new satisfying balance in his life.
+Lyla Garrity (Minka Kelly), his girlfriend, undergoes her own changes, making a transition from a Panthers cheerleader to a Christian youth leader before eventually becoming an ambitious young woman who wants to go to college and make her way in the world.